bradyhouse/house/fiddles/nativeScript/README.markdown

 [NativeScript](../nativeScript) fiddles are created using the [Angular2 Advanced-Seeder](https://github.com/NathanWalker/angular2-seed-advanced).
 The create logic baked into the [fiddle.sh](../../scripts/fiddle.sh) script is based on [bash fiddle #84](../bash/fiddle-0084-NativeScript).
-To create a new NativeScript fiddle, run the following command from the [scripts](../../scripts) directory like so:
+To create a new NativeScript fiddle, run the following command from the [scripts](../../scripts) directory:

     ./fiddle.sh "create" "nativescript" "fiddle-####-<Name>"